Last updated on October 24, 2025

 This card also works well in storm or spellslinger decks that consistently cast multiple spells each turn.
 Since you can activate Aetherflux Reservoir’s ability at instant speed, players are hesitant to try and remove it or threaten you in any significant way once you have enough life to take one of them out with it.

+#13.
 Lightning Greaves

 Many players also run this card to keep their commander safe from removal.

-Sensei's Divining Top
+#11.
+Sensei’s Divining Top

 Sensei's Divining Top has lots of different uses that make it helpful.
 You can use it to fix your draws, and using its ability to check the top cards in your library can also let you know whether you should use a fetch land or other effect that will force you to shuffle, or if you should draw one of those cards first.
-It also works well with cards like Chaos Warp if you target your own permanent, allowing you to cheat out something better from the top of your deck.

 Apart from all the ways it works well on its own, Sensei's Divining Top can also be used as part of an infinite combo with Mystic Forge to draw your entire deck or just as many cards as you need to draw to find the right answer.
-All you need is these two cards and any card like Foundry Inspector that reduces the cost of artifacts.
+All you need is these two cards and anything like Foundry Inspector that reduces the cost of artifacts.

+#8.
 Isochron Scepter

 There are also plenty of combos you can set up with Isochron Scepter.
-For instance, you can imprint Dramatic Reversal, and you’ll be able to generate infinite mana if you have enough nonland cards to produce three mana.
+For instance, you can imprint Dramatic Reversal, and you’ll be able to generate infinite mana if you have enough nonland cards to produce 3 mana.
 You can also imprint Mystical Tutor to allow you to find Nexus of Fate each turn, giving you a chance to have infinite turns.

 There are many more, making this a very powerful card to include in your decks.